jm1988/baseball-runs-prediction/README.md

 - ### Cleaning

-    The records with available OPS were the only considered for this project, any row missing this variable was removed.
+    The records with available runs were the only considered for this project, any row missing this variable was removed.
 Columns were renamed for easier interpretation.
 Total and subtotals rows were removed, and also any duplicate record was deleted.

-    For the current version of this analysis the only columns used are: age, batting_side, height, weight, first_year, games_played, plates_appearances, runs, stolen_bases, strike_outs, country and, of course, OPS.

     Both tables were merged using an inner join.